-For instance, if the organization that you are targeting has an unofficial lacrosse team which plays with teams from other corporates, and if you also indulged in that sport in school/college, you can go ahead and mention the same in glowing letters.
+For instance, if the organization that you are targeting has an unofficial lacrosse team that plays with teams from other corporates, and if you also indulged in that sport in school/college, you can go ahead and mention the same in glowing letters.

 An example will clear that right out.

-HOBBIES: Photography, music, travelling, reading books
+HOBBIES: Photography, music, traveling, reading books

 Don't.
 Do.
 That.